kirill-konshin/next-redux-wrapper/README.md

 If you prefer an isomorphic approach for some (preferably small) portions of your state, you can share them between client and server on server-rendered pages using [next-redux-cookie-wrapper](https://github.com/bjoluc/next-redux-cookie-wrapper), an extension to next-redux-wrapper.
 In this case, for selected substates, the server is aware of the client's state (unless in `getStaticProps`) and there is no need to separate server and client state.

-Also you can use a library like https://github.com/benjamine/jsondiffpatch to analyze diff and apply it properly.
+Also, you can use a library like https://github.com/benjamine/jsondiffpatch to analyze diff and apply it properly.

 ### Document